MicroEJ/docs/ApplicationDeveloperGuide/trace.rst

 To record the end of an event, use the method ``recordEventEnd(int eventID)``.
 It will trace the duration of an event previously recorded with one of the ``recordEvent(int)`` methods.
 The ``recordEventEnd(...)`` method can also have another int parameter for a custom value for the event end.
-It can be used to trace the returned value of a method.
+One can use it to trace the returned value of a method.

 This library gives access to a String constant ``TRACE_ENABLED_CONSTANT_PROPERTY`` representing the :ref:`BON Constant <section.classpath.elements.constants>` ``core.trace.enabled``.